- Onchocerciasis, commonly known as “river blindness”, is caused by the parasitic worm Onchocerca volvulus.

-WHO recommends treating onchocerciasis with ivermectin at least once yearly for about 10 to 15 years.
-Where O. volvulus co-exists with Loa loa, another parasitic filarial worm that is endemic in Cameroon, the Central African Republic, the Congo, the Democratic Republic of the Congo, Nigeria and South Sudan, it is recommended to follow the Mectizan Expert Committee (MEC)/APOC recommendations for the management of severe adverse events that may occur.
+WHO recommends treating onchocerciasis with ivermectin at least once yearly for between 10 to 15 years.
+Where O. volvulus co-exists with Loa loa, another parasitic filarial worm that is endemic in Cameroon, the Central African Republic, Congo, the Democratic Republic of the Congo, Nigeria and South Sudan, it is recommended to follow the Mectizan Expert Committee (MEC)/APOC recommendations for the management of severe adverse events that may occur.

 The WHO Regional Office for Africa had an overall supervision of the two regional programmes fighting river blindness in the continent during the past 4 decades, namely the Onchocerciasis Control Programme (OCP) from 1975 to 2002 and the African Programme for Onchocerciasis Control (APOC) from 1995 to 2015.
 WHO headquarters provides administrative, technical and operational research support.
 Through the OEPA partnership, WHO collaborates with endemic countries and international partners.